Skip to content

 Where to from here?

-The ability to bounce back after a hard day at work is a marker of our general wellbeing.
-Whilst not everyone can swap over to working in PEM, these data from Cottey et al. would suggest that there are modifiable factors that would improve one’s ability to recover.
-Interestingly, none of these are within the junior doctors’ locus of control – access to study or annual leave, and better rostering.
+The ability to bounce back after a hard day at work is a marker of our general well-being.
+Whilst not everyone can swap over to working in PEM, the data from Cottey et al. suggest that there are modifiable factors that improve one’s ability to recover.
+Interestingly, none are within the junior doctors’ locus of control – access to study, annual leave, and better rostering.
 They are fully in the hands of others.
 This lack of autonomy can also lead to a lack of motivation.

 The term, Need for Recovery, suggests that the onus is on the individual as if they were an elite athlete resting between races.
 It is not.
 It is the system that needs to change.

-The authors note, in their limitations, that this is just a data snapshot, taken at one moment in time.
-There is little, in the medical sphere, to benchmark this data against.
-A similar survey could be carried out, in a different setting, in different geography or at a different time.
-Are these ratings typical of all areas of the hospital in the NHS or is it just the NHS?
+In their limitations, the authors note that this is just a data snapshot taken at one moment.
+There is little in the medical sphere against which to benchmark this data.
+A similar survey could be carried out in a different setting, in a different geography or at a different time.
+Are these ratings typical of all hospital areas or just the NHS?
 Do different craft groups score as highly?
-Are Need for Recovery scores as high in Australia and New Zealand (Editors note: I’ll work on that one) or are they a product of just working in the ED, regardless of the temperature outside?
+Are Need for Recovery scores as high in Australia and New Zealand (Editors note: I’ll work on that one), or are they a product of just working in the ED, regardless of the temperature outside?
 Are these scores a product of the time?
-The survey was carried out in the Northern hemisphere summer of 2019.
-What would those scores be like now, in a COVID ravaged world?
+The survey was carried out in the Northern Hemisphere summer of 2019.
+What would those scores be like now, in a COVID-ravaged world?

 One more thing